jeremykendall/slim-auth/README.md

 Slim Auth works with all versions of Slim 2 >= 2.4.2.
 Slim Auth has not been tested against the upcoming Slim 3 release.

+## Example Implementation

+I've put together an example implementation to demonstrate the library in action.
+The example implementation can be found [here][10].

 ## Installation

 Install composer in your project: